A universal finite type invariant of knots in homology 3-spheres: Diagram spaces

 \subsection{Beaded Jacobi diagrams}

-For a compact oriented 1--manifold $X$ (resp. a finite set $C$), a {\em Jacobi diagram on $X$} (resp. a {\em Jacobi diagram on $C$}) is a unitrivalent graph whose trivalent vertices are oriented and whose univalent vertices are embedded in $X$ (resp. labeled by $C$).
+For a compact oriented 1--manifold $X$ ({\em resp} a finite set $C$), a {\em Jacobi diagram on $X$} ({\em resp} a {\em Jacobi diagram on $C$}) is a unitrivalent graph whose trivalent vertices are oriented and whose univalent vertices are embedded in the interior of $X$ ({\em resp} labeled by $C$).
 When relevant, the manifold $X$ is called the {\em skeleton} of the diagram.
-A {\em beaded Jacobi diagram on $X$ or $C$} is a Jacobi diagram on $X$ or $C$ whose graph edges are oriented and labeled by $\Qtt$.
+A {\em beaded Jacobi diagram on $X$ or $C$} is a Jacobi diagram on $X$ or $C$ whose graph edges are oriented and labeled by $\Qtt$ (following the terminology of ``diagrams with beads'' from \cite{GK}).
 A {\em w--beaded Jacobi diagram on $X$} is a beaded Jacobi diagram on $X$ whose skeleton is viewed as a union of edges ---defined by the embedded vertices--- that are labeled by powers of $t$, with the condition that the product of the labels on each component of $X$ is~1.
-The {\em degree} of a unitrivalent diagram is the number of its trivalent vertices (sometimes called i--degree).
+The {\em degree} of a unitrivalent diagram is the number of its trivalent vertices (sometimes called i--degree); the vertices embedded in $X$ are univalent and are not counted.
 Set:

-where the relations are defined in Figures \ref{figrelAStoHol} and \ref{figrelSTUHolw}.
-In the STU relation, corresponding edges have the same orientation and label.
+where the relations are defined in Figures \ref{figrelAStoHol} and \ref{figrelSTUHolw}, and $\mathrm{dc}(E)$ is the degree completion of the space $E$.
+In the relation STU, corresponding edges have the same orientation and label.
 In the pictures, the skeleton is represented with bold lines and the graph with thin lines.
-We consider the degree completion of these vector spaces, keeping the same notation.

 \begin{remark} For diagrams in $\tA(X)$, the condition on the labels on the skeleton implies that all labels can be pushed off each component of the skeleton using the relation \holw.
 When the component is an interval, there is a unique way to do so. \end{remark}